 Excursion around Sóller

-Hiking in Mallorca is a unique opportunity to be in contact with one of the most impressive natural environments, and Soller offers it to you.
+Hiking in Mallorca in the surroundings of Sóller is possible and is a unique opportunity to be in contact with one of the most impressive natural environments.

 It can be less kilometres if you walk along the edge of beautiful cliffs such as those of Sa Costera, a route that starts at the Mirador de Ses Barques.